keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 All `KeptnTaskDefinition` resources specified to the `KeptnApp` resource at the same stage (either pre- or post-deployment) run in parallel.
-You can run multiple executables sequentially either by using the `inline` syntax for a pre-defined container or by creating your own Kubernetes container and running it in the Keptn `custom-runtime` runner.
+You can run multiple executables sequentially either by using the `inline` syntax for a pre-defined container image or by creating your own Kubernetes container and running it in the Keptn `custom-runtime` runner.
 See